ramonaspence/portfolio/content/projects/events-api.md

 ## Linked Data and Context

-This is all great and awesome, but there are still ways for this API to be even more useful.
+This is all awesome, but there are still ways for this API to be even more useful.

-We've recently added support for JSON-LD, or Linked Data.
-This format provides a _context_ that allows search engines to understand and use the data that's there.
+We've recently added support for JSON-LD.
+The "LD" on the end stands for **L**inked **D**ata.
+This format uses a _context_ that allows search engines to understand and use the data that's there.
 In this case, the context used is [Schema.org](https://schema.org/).

-Say we have a field called `start_date`, you and I can probably infer what the name means, but a search engine just sees a string of characters with a datetime object attached to it.
+To explain this, let's say we have a field called `start_date`.
+You and I can probably infer what the name means, but a search engine will only see a string of characters with a datetime object attached to it.

 With a context like Schema, we have things like an [Event](https://schema.org/Event) which has properties already defined.
 And `startDate` is one of them!

-Now, a search engine can understand and do something with the information!
+Now, a search engine can understand and do something with that information.
 Pretty cool, right?